ibmresilient/resilient-community-apps/sc_email_parser/README.md

 ## Configuration
 ### The incident owner
-New incidents need an owner, either an individual identified by their email address.
+New incidents need to be owned by an individual identified by their email address.
 In the provided script every incident is owned by the user `admin@co3sys.com`.
 This should be changed to reflect your Resilient platform.
 To change the owner to `l1@businessname.com`, editing line 492 of the script:

 ```python
 # The new incident owner